Harrisous/AIPI510-Dataset-Project/DSREADME.md

 By adhering to these principles, I aim to contribute to the field of financial data analysis in a manner that is ethical, responsible, and beneficial to the broader community.

-# 9. Open source license included
+# 9. Open source license
+This dataset includes financial data sourced from Yahoo Finance via the `yfinance` library.
+Users of this dataset should comply with Yahoo Finance's [terms of service](https://legal.yahoo.com/us/en/yahoo/terms/otos/index.html).